carlisia/bio-adapt/README.md

 # Bio-adapt

-Goal-directed distributed coordination inspired by biological intelligence.
+Goal-directed coordination for concurrent and distributed systems, inspired by biological intelligence.

-Drawing from Michael Levin's research on how biological systems reliably achieve goals through multiple pathways, bio-adapt brings these principles to distributed systems—without implementing biological mechanisms directly.
+Drawing from [Dr. Michael Levin](https://grokkingtech.io/people/michael-levin)'s research on how biological systems reliably achieve goals through multiple pathways, bio-adapt brings these principles to software systems—from single-process concurrency to distributed architectures.

 **What:** Goal-directedness, adaptive pathfinding, collective intelligence
-**How:** Distributed algorithms that pursue goals through multiple strategies
+**How:** Decentralized algorithms that pursue goals through multiple strategies

 **Why:** Instead of programming HOW (procedures), you program WHAT (goals).
 Go goroutines figure out the HOW through: